Wedding Guest Transportation Planning

 Plan Continuous Return Loops

-For late-night returns, schedule shuttles on a loop every 30–45 minutes rather than a single departure.
-Guests can leave when they are ready, keeping the dance floor full and avoiding the 'everyone leaving at once' chaos.
+For late-night returns, schedule shuttles on a loop every 30 to 45 minutes rather than a single departure.
+Guests can leave when they are ready, keeping the dance floor full and avoiding the everyone-leaving-at-once chaos.
+Post the return shuttle schedule at the reception exit and announce the last departure 30 minutes before it leaves.
+If your venue is remote, consider keeping one vehicle on standby until the very end of the night for the couple and any remaining guests.

 Communicate Pickup Points Clearly

-Put shuttle times in the welcome bag, on the wedding website, and on signage at the hotel.
-Include a labeled pickup spot, the shuttle operator's name, and a number guests can text if they cannot find it.
+Put shuttle times in the welcome bag, on the wedding website, and on signage at every hotel.
+Include a labeled pickup spot with a specific landmark or lobby name, the shuttle operator name or vehicle description, and a phone number guests can text if they cannot find it.
+For multi-hotel routes, provide the full route and estimated pickup times at each stop.
+Send a final transportation summary via email or text the morning of the wedding so guests have it on their phones.

 Have a Fallback Ride Plan